EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 ### New Features

-- Support Role Based Access in Admin
-- Support List of Users for the Admin
+- Support List of Users for Admin (Cloud-admin and Tenant-Admin)
+- Support Role Based Access Admin (Cloud-admin and Tenant-Admin)
 - New Format for all Squid Error Pages

+### Enhancements

+- Hardened Tenant-Proxy
+- Block Applications from Tenant Proxy

 ### Bug Fixes

 - Export to CSV (reports) with non English Characters
 - Gmail ending up out of Shield

 ## [Rel-21.04.764] - 2021-05-25